pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/CODING_STYLE.md

 ## Line breaks

 Keep line width under 80 chars.
-Break a line on a first syntactic structure, prefer hanging indent of 4 spaces over vertical alignment.
+Brek a line on a first syntactic structure, prefer hanging indent of 4 spaces over vertical alignment.
 Prefer parentheses for line joining over `\`.
 For JSON-like nested dicts and lists it's acceptable to use 2 space indent.